gagolews/genieclust/docs/_sources/rmd/noise.rst.txt

-Note that labels equal to -1 denote noise points.
+Here are the "reference" labels as identified by an expert (of course, each dataset might reveal many different clusterings that a user might find useful for whatever their goal is).

-Here are the "reference" labels as identified by an expert (of course, each dataset might reveal many different clusterings that a user might find useful for whatever their goal is):
+Labels -1 denote noise points (light grey markers).

 .. code:: python